Go to Reviews.org US Edition

 CMobile is a no-frills, dual-network telco with competitive pricing on its cheaper plans and great reported customer satisfaction.

 CMobile is a unique telco in that it offers SIM Only plans on two mobile networks.
 Telstra wholesale network plans (slightly smaller than the main Telstra network) fall under the CMobile Blue umbrella, while Vodafone network plans are flagged as CMobile Red plans.
-Except for the Red Annual and Red $5.00 PAYG plans, all CMobile plans come with unlimited standard national talk and text as well as a $6.90 upfront fee.
+Except for the Red Annual and Red $5.00 PAYG plans, all CMobile plans come with unlimited standard national talk and text.

-The standout SIM Only plan at this pricepoint is the Moose 9.80 SIM Only Promo plan from Moose Mobile, which costs $9.80 a month for the first year and comes with 6GB of data.
-Tangerine Telecom’s 1GB Mobile SIM plan has the same cost and data as the C Red $9.90 plan, but it doesn’t have an upfront fee and it’s on the Telstra network.
+The standout SIM Only plan at this price point is the Moose $8.80 SIM Only Promo plan from Moose Mobile, which costs $8.80 a month for the first year and comes with 6GB of data.
+Dodo’s 2GB Mobile SIM plan has almost the same cost and data as the C Red $9.90 plan, but it's on the Optus network.
 CMobile is otherwise very competitive at this SIM Only pricepoint, though.

 Below is a daily updating list of popular SIM Only plans that come with at least 1GB of data and don’t cost more than $15 a month.

-The next cheapest CMobile plan is the C Red $14.90 offering, which comes with 2GB of data.
+The next cheapest CMobile plan on Vodafone is the C Red $10.90 offering, which comes with 2GB of data.

-While it only costs 10 cents more, the CMobile C Blue $15 plan comes with 3GB of data.
+While it costs $5.10 more, the CMobile C Blue $16 plan comes with 3GB of data.

-That same Moose 9.80 SIM Only Promo offers the best value for money when you’re looking for at least 2GB of data for no more than $15 a month.
-Spintel’s $14.95 Mobile Plan comes with 4GB of data on the Optus network, which is better overall value than both CMobile plans. iiNet, Internode and Circles.Life offered cheaper pricing for the first six months at the time of writing this review, but their typical monthly pricing is closer to $20.
+That same Moose 8.80 SIM Only Promo offers the best value for money when you’re looking for at least 2GB of data for no more than $15 a month.
+Kogan’s Small Mobile Plan comes with 10GB of data on the Vodafone network, which is much better overall value than both CMobile plans. iiNet, Internode and Circles.Life offered cheaper pricing for the first six months at the time of writing this review, but their typical monthly pricing is closer to $20.

-Southern Phone’s Small SIM Only Plan is a decent alternative with 2.5GB for $12.99 a month, while Tangerine’s 3GB Mobile SIM offers 3GB of data for $14.90 a month.
-This means Moose mobile, Spintel, Southern Phone and Tangerine are ahead of CMobile at this pricepoint, but CMobile still offers competitive pricing.
+Southern Phone’s Small SIM Only Plan is a decent alternative with 5GB for $10 a month ($15 a month after 12 months), while Tangerine’s 10GB Mobile SIM offers 10GB of data for $19.90 a month.
+This means Moose mobile, Circles.Life, Southern Phone and Internode are ahead of CMobile at this price point with their offers, but CMobile still offers competitive pricing on the long term.

 Below is a daily updating list of popular SIM Only plans with at least 2GB of data that don’t cost more than $20 a month.

-The best value for at least 5GB, once again, comes from the Moose 9.80 SIM Only Promo plan (6GB of data).
-Spintel’s $12.95 Mobile Plan is another Optus network alternative, but it comes with 5GB of data.
-Pennytel, Tangerine and Circles.Life also offer more competitive pricing for at least 5GB of data.
-It’s a similar story with 8GB as a starting point, too, with CMobile down the list behind Dodo Mobile and Circles.Life, also with identical pricing and data (and network) to Mate’s Good Mates plan.
+The best value for at least 5GB, once again, comes from the Moose 8.80 SIM Only Promo plan (6GB of data).
+Southern Phones’s small SIM Only Mobile Plan is another Optus network alternative, but it comes with 5GB of data for $10 per month for 12 months.
+Circles.Life also offer more competitive pricing for at least 5GB of data.

 Below is a daily updating list of popular SIM Only plans with at least 5GB of data that don’t cost more than $20 a month.

-Moose Mobile has a plan with the best value at this pricepoint, with the Moose 16.80 SIM Only Promo plan coming with 20GB of data and a $23.80 typical monthly cost (after the first year).
-Spintel’s $24.95 Mobile Plan is slightly more expensive but also comes with 20GB of data.
-Pennytel has a similarly priced plan to CMobile ($24.99 per month), which comes with 18GB of Telstra network data.
+Moose Mobile has a plan with the best value at this pricepoint, with the Moose 11.80 SIM Only Promo plan coming with 10GB of data and a $17.80 typical monthly cost (after the first year).
+Circles.Life’s $10 Mobile Plan is cheaper but also comes with only 5GB of data after the promo ends.
+Tangerine has a similarly priced plan to CMobile ($19.99 per month), which comes with 10GB of Telstra network data.

-Vaya’s $24 Unlimited 18GB plan is $1 cheaper than CMobile for 18GB of Optus network data, while Belong has the same $25 price as CMobile but offers 20GB of Telstra network data.
-Alternatively, Mate and Woolworths Mobile both offer the same price and data as CMobile, but Woolies has better perks.
+Tangerine's $24.90 22GB mobile plan is 10 cents cheaper than CMobile Blue for the same amount of Telstra data, while Belong has the same $25 price as CMobile but offers 20GB of Telstra network data.
+Alternatively, Nu Mobile, Mate and Woolworths Mobile both offer the same price and data as CMobile, but Woolies has better perks.

-Below is a daily updating list of popular SIM Only plans with at least 18GB of data that don’t cost more than $25 a month.
+Below is a daily updating list of popular SIM Only plans with at least 20GB of data that don’t cost more than $25 a month.

-The next CMobile plan for comparison is the C Blue $35 offering, which comes with 30GB of data.
+The next CMobile plan for comparison is the C Blue $32 plan, which comes with 32GB of data.

-While it doesn’t tend to have promotional pricing, Dodo’s $30 Mobile Plan offers 36GB of Optus network data, while Numobile offers price-to-data parity with the 30GB in its $30 Medium SIM Plan on the Telstra network.
-Speaking of Telstra network MVNOs, Pennytel has a cheaper contender ($32.99 per month), Belong and Mate offer more data (40GB and 34GB, respectively) and Woolworths Mobile has better perks.
-The bottom line is, regardless of the network you prefer, there are better-priced plans for 30GB of data.
+With its promotional data, Dodo’s $20 Mobile Plan offers 40GB of Optus network data, or the $30 plan offers 80GB of data for 3 months before reverting to 40GB data.
+Meanwhile from Telstra's network MVNOs, Tangerine is a cheaper contender ($29.90 per month), Belong's $35 plan offer slightly less data (40GB) and Woolworths Mobile has better perks.
+The bottom line is, regardless of the network you prefer, there are better-priced plans for 30GB to 40GB of data.

 Below is a daily updating list of popular SIM Only plans with at least 30GB of data that don’t cost more than $35 a month.

-For those who want more than 30GB of CMobile data, the C Blue $50 plan comes with 60GB of data on the Telstra network.
+For those who want more than 40GB of CMobile data, the C Blue $45 plan comes with 90GB of data on the Telstra network.

-Below is a daily updating list of popular SIM Only plans with at least 60GB of data that don’t cost more than $50 a month.
+Below is a daily updating list of popular SIM Only plans with at least 90GB of data that don’t cost more than $50 a month.

-The final CMobile plan is its C Blue $65 offering, which comes with 100GB of data.
+The final CMobile 4G plans is its C Blue $55 offering, which come with 130GB of data.

-No surprises here, but the Circles.Life 100GB Monthly Plan offers the best value at $38 a month.
-Similarly, the Vodafone $65 SIM Only Super+ Plan offers 100GB of 5G data, with a reasonable 10Mbps data cap if you burn through it all.
-Spintel takes the 5G data love a step further with its $65 5G Mobile Plan, which comes with 200GB of Optus network data.
-The iPrimus $60 Large SIM Only plan may only offer half that Optus network data, but it’s still cheaper than CMobile at $60 a month.
+No surprises here, but the Circles.Life 100GB Monthly Plan offers the best value at $45 a month once the offer stops.
+Similarly, the Vodafone $55 Medium SIM Only Plan offers 150GB of 5G data, with a 2Mbps data cap if you burn through it all.
+Belong takes the 5G data love a step further with its $55 5G Mobile Plan, which comes with 160GB of Telstra network data.

-For the same price as the CMobile plan, you can tap into the Optus 5G network with the $65 Optus Choice Plan, which comes with 200GB of data.
-All these plans have better value than the CMobile C Blue $65 offering.
+For the same price as the CMobile plan, you can tap into the Optus 5G network with the $60 Optus Flex 5G prepaid Plan, which also comes with 60GB of data.

-Below is a daily updating list of popular SIM Only plans with at least 100GB of data.
+Below is a daily updating list of popular SIM Only plans with at least 100GB of 5G data under $60:

 CMobile features and perks

 If you want a perky SIM Only provider on the Telstra network, either go with Woolworths Mobile or Telstra.
-CMobile doesn’t have a lot in the way of perks, except for the unlimited talk and text to the 15 selected countries below:
+CMobile doesn’t have a lot in the way of perks, except for the unlimited talk and text to the 15 selected countries below on the C Blue $25 or higher plans:

 - Hong Kong